sul24mib/social-robot-expression-generation/README.md

 # Language-Conditioned Expressive Behavior Generation for Social Robots

+## Background

+Social robots need to communicate not only information, but also social intent.
+Facial expressions help robots communicate emotions such as encouragement, empathy, and excitement.

+However, designing these behaviors manually requires researchers to specify individual facial movements for each scenario.

+Recent work has explored using large language models to generate more context-aware robot behaviors.
+This project investigates whether LLMs can generate expressive behaviors that can be directly executed by a robot face.

 ## Overview

 Social robots communicate using both speech and nonverbal behaviors.
 However, many robot facial expressions are manually designed, making it difficult for robots to generate context-aware expressions dynamically.